betty-van/100-days-of-code/r1-log.md

   - Took a break

 ## Day 55: 12-14-19
-  - Finished phonebook backend up to step 6
+  - Finished phonebook backend up to step 8
+  - Deploying to Heroku is a pain in the butt, so is combining front end with back end

 ## Day 56: 12-15-19